-Athletic Training students are required to complete Bloodborne Pathogen Training online certification annually.
-An online link will be sent at the start of the fall semester and students must complete the module prior to starting at the assigned clinical site.
+Athletic Training students are required to complete Bloodborne Pathogen Training certification annually.
+An online link for second year students will be sent at the start of the fall semester and students must complete the module prior to starting at the assigned clinical site.
 Appendix L (i.e., acknowledgment of the BBP policy) must be signed and submitted to the Program Director.